 Jobs & application tools

-We can help you plan your career, find a job or internship and guide you through the careed development process.
-Whether you meet one of our qualified consultants, use our printed and online tools and resources, or benefit from the current opportunities on UC CareerHub, we can work with you to help you meet your goals.
+We can help you plan your career, find a job or internship and guide you through the career development process.
+Whether you meet one of our qualified consultants, use our printed and online tools and resources, or benefit from the current opportunities listed by employers looking for students and graduates just like you.